-Everyone knows site speed plays important role in terms of website success.
-More your site loads fast, more users are engaging with your content.
-In this article, we show you 6 steps to speed up WordPress website.
+Everyone knows site speed plays an important role in terms of website success.
+The more your site loads fast, the more users are engaging with your content.
+In this article, we show you 6 steps to speed up the WordPress website.

-There are several online tools available to check the speed of your website like pingdom, etc. But, I would recommend to check your website on Google Page Insights.
+There are several online tools available to check the speed of your website like pingdom, etc. But, I would recommend checking your website on Google Page Insights.
 From my experience, this tool gives a better result.
-Google Page Insights shows you the distractions which causing your site loads slowly.
+Google Page Insights shows you the distractions which cause your site loads slowly.

-Let’s see step by step process to improve a site performance and speed.
+Let’s see step by step process to improve a site’s performance and speed.
 Below is the screenshot of my website score on Google Page Insight.

 Step 1- Include CSS and JS In A Standard Way

 Step 2- Optimize Images Before Use

 Images play an important role in improving the user experience.
 Eye-catching images keep your users engaged with the content.
 But, the use of heavy images almost kills your website speed.
 For instance, you have uploaded an image with size 2MB on the site, then while loading the page this 2MB takes an extra time to load the image before presenting your page to the audience.

 Here comes the concept of optimizing images before use.
 There are several plugins available that do this task of compressing images from your media library.
 Some popular plugins are

 - Smush Image Compression and Optimization